Hiking in Yosemite National Park

 Why we love it

-Escape the tourist crowds with an itinerary designed to show you the very best that Yosemite National Park has to offer, while still expertly avoiding the busiest areas., Hike at your own comfort level with options for alternate routes and a schedule that eases you in – your first hike is an easy one, allowing you to go slow before tackling more serious trails., Learn about the important work being done by Yosemite Conservancy, with an educational guided walk through the historic Ahwahnee village, where you’ll learn about Native American heritage and the park’s conservation efforts., Step back in time to California’s gold rush era with a visit to the state’s oldest continuously operating saloon, boasting a collection of antique mining tools – as well as a few stray bullet holes., By travelling on this trip, you’ll directly support our Intrepid Foundation partner, the Grand Canyon Conservancy.
-Donations help them protect Grand Canyon National Park and support trail restoration, conservation of native plants and wildlife, and educational programs.
+Enjoy an itinerary designed to show you the very best that Yosemite National Park has to offer, with an expert local leader doing all the navigating for you., Hike at your own comfort level with options for alternate routes and a schedule that eases you in – your first hike is an easy one, allowing you to go slow before tackling more serious trails., Learn about the important work being done by Yosemite Conservancy, with an educational guided walk through the historic Ahwahnee village, where you’ll learn about Native American heritage and the park’s conservation efforts., Take on the challenge of the Four Mile Trail to Sentinel Dome – the views from Glacier Point over Yosemite Valley are some of the very best in the park., Get an introduction to Yosemite National Park with a walk through the Tuolumne Grove of Giant Sequoias, passing beneath (and through!) the towering trees.

 Is this trip right for me?

-This is a walking trip; a good fitness level will help you enjoying all included walks and activities.
-We will walk up to 8 miles (12.5 km) per day, with elevation gain of 600 metres.
+This is a hiking trip so a good fitness level will help you enjoy all included walks and activities.
+You will walk up to 9.6 mi (15.5 km) roundtrip, with an elevation gain of 3200 ft (975 m).

-On our final day we will reach San Francisco between 5 pm and 6 pm.
-This night’s accommodation is not included so please plan your departure accordingly, or pre-book a post-tour night.
+On your final day, you’ll reach San Francisco around 3 pm.
+This night’s accommodation is not included so please plan your departure accordingly, or pre-book a post-trip night.

 Important information